humberry/photo_text/README.md

 photo_text
 ==========

-Pythonista script to add one line of text to a photo.
+Pythonista script to add one line of text to a photo from the camera roll.
-At the moment only landscape and square pictures are supported.
+Only landscape and square pictures are currently supported.

-1.)
-Enter your favorite text
+1. Select a base image from the camera roll
+2. Enter the text to be superimposed on the base image
-2.)
-Select font, fontsize and color
+3. Select a font, font size and text color
-3.)
-Position the text (touch the picture and the text will follow) 4.)
-Save the picture to the camera roll or cancel
+4. Position the text (touch the picture and the text will follow)
+5. Save the picture to the camera roll or cancel